LA County May Be Flattening the Covid Curve, But the End Is a Long Way Off

 And while hospitalizations are trending down — as are deaths among elderly people — outbreaks continue to occur.

-LA County managed to bend the curve on the spread of infections, but because the virus has outlived the summer break health officials in-person classes at universities and colleges must be delayed and limits must be placed on the number of people living on campuses.
+LA County managed to bend the curve on the spread of infections, but because the virus has outlived the summer break health officials say in-person classes at universities and colleges must be delayed and limits must be placed on the number of people living on campuses.

 When asked to take an educated guess on when the rate of spread could slow to the point where LA County could meet the threshold to resume in-person classes, Ferrer said she doesn’t have a crystal ball.